mitre/dnp3/docs/dnp3.md

 ### Block Diagram
 ![DNP3 Block Diagram](assets/dnp3_bd.png)

-The DNP3 Plugin introduces several new abilities to the user once installed on the CALDERA server.
+The DNP3 Plugin introduces several new abilities to the user once installed on the Caldera server.
 The abilities execute on the agent and can target any device that acts as a DNP3 Outstation.

 Compatible targets include, but are not limited to: Schweitzer Engineering Laboratories (SEL) devices such as RTACs and Relays, among other local and remote devices and programs that respond to DNP3 data and control commands.
 This includes the test outstation, if it is run.